natesheehan/epi-div-form/README.md

 ### Mobilities

 ## Methodological

-**
+### Standards
-Data acquisition**
+**Data acquisition**
-1. How was the data acquired?
+1. How is raw data acquired for this project?
-2. Was the data acquired through a public or private source?
+2. Is raw data acquired through a public or private source?
-3. Was the data acquired through a voluntary or involuntary process?
+3. Is raw data acquired through a voluntary or involuntary process?

-**
-Data Pre-Processing**
+**Data Pre-Processing**
-1. What pre-processing steps were taken on the data?
+1. What pre-processing steps are taken on the data?
-2. What transformations were applied to the data?
+2. What transformations are applied to the data?
-3. What normalization techniques were used?
+3. What normalization techniques are used on the data?
-4. What filtering steps were applied?
+4. What filtering steps were applied to the data?

-5. What was the purpose of the pre-processing?
-**
-Data Integration**
+**Data Integration**
-1. What data is integrated?
+1. What data (if any) is integrated with the raw data?
-2. How is the data integrated?
+2. What steps are taken to integrate the data?

 **Data Analysis**
-1. What is the type of data you are working with (e.g. numerical, categorical, text)?
+1. What is the type(s) of data used for analysis (e.g. numerical, categorical, text)?
-2. What is the structure of your data (e.g. independent variables, dependent variables, interactions between variables)?
+2. What is the structure of the data (e.g. independent variables, dependent variables, interactions between variables)?
-3. What are the goals of your analysis (e.g. prediction, description, inference)?
+3. What is the goals of the analysis (e.g. prediction, description, inference)?
-4. What type of analytical model are you using (e.g. regression, classification, clustering)?
+4. What type of analytical model(s) are being deployed (e.g. regression, classification, clustering)?
-5. How did you choose the particular model you are using (e.g. did you compare different models, use expert knowledge, or follow best practices)?
+5. How is the model chosen (e.g. benchmarked against different models, use expert knowledge, or paper reference)?
-6. How did you train your model (e.g. did you use cross-validation, hold-out sets, or simply train on the entire dataset)?
+6. How is the model trained (e.g. did you use cross-validation, hold-out sets, or simply train on the entire dataset)?
-7. How well does your model perform (e.g. what is the accuracy, precision, recall, or other relevant metric)?
+7. How does the model perform (e.g. what is the accuracy, precision, recall, or other relevant metric)?
-8. What are the important features in your model (e.g. which variables are most predictive, or which clusters are most distinct)?
+8. What are the important features in the model (e.g. which variables are most predictive, or which clusters are most distinct)?
-9. What are the potential limitations of your analysis (e.g. did you make any assumptions that may not hold in general, or are there any data quality issues)?
+9. What are the potential limitations of the analysis (e.g. are there any assumptions that may not hold in general, or are there any data quality issues)?

 **Data Validation**
 1. What methods were used to validate the dataset?